c-dilks/spin13/README.md

  - The data set that will be reduced is ../../Output
  - "loop_ReduceData" creates a condor batch file to run "ReduceData.C" on all root files in ../../Output
+   --> NOTE: FOR RUN 12, THIS SCRIPT IMPLEMENTS A SHIFT FORWARD OF 1 BXING
+       YOU MUST LOOK AT OUTPUT OF BxingDistPi0.C TO VERIFY THIS SHIFT IS CORRECT FOR THE RUNS BEING CONSIDERED
  - after reduction, run "Diagnostics.C" to look at dependences of kinematics on geometry; produces "diag.pdf" with various 2d histograms
  - you can also check for corruption by using GetRedsetEntries.C; if the tree